ahtohbi4/express-routes-dispatcher/README.md

 Starts and returns instance of Node.js server.
 Use this instance to stop server.

+Function `cb` will be called after successful starting.

 ```javascript
 const server = router.start(({ host, port, protocol }) => {
     console.log(`Server on ${protocol}://${host}:${port} was started.`);